We are excited to announce that the FIFTH ANNUAL Florabundance Inspirational Design Days is now open for registration!

 Holly Chapple (Lucketts, Virginia)

-In 2010, Holly founded The Chapel Designers, an international collective of wedding and event floral designers.
+Just before Evan joined the company in 2010, Holly founded The Chapel Designers, which is an international collective of wedding and event floral designers.
 The organization educates, supports and mentors creatives while encouraging the authenticity of each designer.
-In recent years, Holly has developed extensive cutting gardens on her Virginia property as a supporter of the American Grown Slow Flower movement.
+Holly and Evan host the Chapel Designers workshops internationally and at their new farm, Hope Flower Farm.
+Hope farm is a registered bed and breakfast as well as a flower school.
+Holly is a supporter of the American Grown Slow Flower movement.

 Designer and blogger Alicia Schwede is the founder of the leading floral design & industry blog and magazine Flirty Fleurs.
 She regularly lectures on design and social media at workshops and events around the country.
 She is also the creative mind behind Seattle-area floral design studio Bella Fiori.
 Her work has been featured in The Knot and Style Me Pretty and in her book Bella Bouquets.